huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_member.md

 * `pool_id` - (Required, String, ForceNew) The id of the pool that this member will be assigned to.

-* `subnet_id` - (Optional, String, ForceNew) The subnet in which to access the member.
+* `subnet_id` - (Optional, String, ForceNew) The **IPv4 or IPv6 subnet ID** of the subnet in which to access the member.
-  The IPv4 or IPv6 subnet must be in the same VPC as the subnet of the load balancer.
+  + The IPv4 or IPv6 subnet must be in the same VPC as the subnet of the load balancer.
-  If this parameter is not passed, cross-VPC backend has been enabled for the load balancer.
+  + If this parameter is not specified, **cross-VPC backend** has been enabled for the load balancer.
     In this case, cross-VPC backend servers must use private IPv4 addresses, and the protocol of the backend server group must be TCP, HTTP, or HTTPS.

 * `name` - (Optional, String) Human-readable name for the member.